ispeters/async_scope/asyncscope.md

 void request_stop() noexcept;
 ```

 Requests stop on the scope's internal stop source.
-Since all senders nested within the scope have been given stop tokens
+Since all senders associated with the scope have been given stop
-from this internal stop source, the effect is to send stop requests to all outstanding (and future) nested operations.
+tokens from this internal stop source, the effect is to send stop requests to all outstanding (and future) nested
+operations.

 ### `counting_scope::join`